 Even I am not immune to this…this… defeatist attitude.
 (That is all I can think of to call it) But I’m not really prone to melancholy, or defeat, i’m much more an it will always work out, because i will make it, kinda of person.
 It’s a strange thing, so I have been reminding myself of previous big birthdays and the joy they did bring.

 There was also the chance that Darren Hynes was going to kiss me at my friend’s birthday party and that was also exciting.
-I didn’t know that in years to come the whole period thing would be, quite literally, a pain, and contrary to adverts I wouldn’t be roller skating along California streets, my hair floating out behind me, instead I would be in the foetal position in bed, clutching a hot water bottle for dear life and adopting the characteristics of an angry Staf if anyone tried to reason with me.
+I didn’t know that in years to come the whole period thing would be, quite literally, a pain, and contrary to adverts I wouldn’t be roller skating along California streets, my hair floating out behind me, instead I would be in the foetal position in bed, clutching a hot water bottle for dear life and adopting the characteristics of an angry Staffie if anyone tried to reason with me.
 And Darren Hynes?
 A trawl through Facebook tells me I had a lucky escape.

 A bros poster still on my bedroom wall and 100 teddy bears on my bed.
-18 passed in a blur as I yoga’d and tapped danced my way around the london underground, sang in Leicester square and my friends bathroom before we went into a top London Music promoters office and hounded him with our demo tape.
+18 passed in a blur as I yoga’d and tapped danced my way around the London underground.
+We sang in Leicester square, and my friends bathroom, before we went into a top London Music promoters office and hounded him with our demo tape.
 Generally I had a bigger laugh than he did!

 But then came travelling and tearing up Europe and Asia, making friends, breaking hearts, smoking fags and playing pool, pretending I never went to school.
 My twenties were the best without a doubt and I thought I was so grown up, I thought I knew everything, but as life goes on, you realise that you are but a young pup, with lessons around every corner and you have a long way to go to being a grown up!

 What on earth could be missing?
-I divorced, I dated, I danced (i love dancing!)
+I divorced, I dated, I danced (I LOVE dancing!)
 I had, I am having, the time of my life.
 I am signing up to do a degree.
 I finally feel ready for University, to hone my craft, (to party the night away and turn up late for lecturers, hehe) In truth I don’t want 30’s to stop.
 I have grown up and I have grown down again.
 I’ve grown to the left, with clowns at the right.
 If I have to leave the 30’s It only leaves the dreaded 40’s.

 40’s where they say life begins, but I think that’s just to cheer you up.
 I think they say that so you don’t cry.
 I think they say that so when you write your age and you still attempt to write a 2 at the start, it cushions the blow.
 Life begins at 40, because you know everything, you’ve tried it all, you get to choose what you love most, and what you kick to the curb, you know the places you love, you know the people you love, you are sure in the choices you have made and you jump out of bed each day because, really, inside, you don’t feel any different to when you were 21, except this time you puke in the toilets like a lady.

 So, I feel extremely blessed with my lot so far, 30’s, you’re with me for one more year, let’s be having you!!